alterasc/alterasc.github.io/docs/Feats.md

 ### Snake Sidewind

 You gain a +4 bonus to CMD against trip combat maneuvers and on Athletics checks and saving throws against ground effects.
-While using the Snake Style feat, you receive +4 bonus on attack roll made to confirm critical hits with unarmed weapons.
+While using the Snake Style feat, you receive a +1 dodge bonus to AC and +4 bonus on attack roll made to confirm critical hits with unarmed weapons.

 `d068ddacdb9b4016bfa31260902839e0`
 `SnakeSidewindFeature`

 ### Snake Style

-You gain a +2 dodge bonus to AC and you can deal piercing damage with your unarmed strikes.
+You gain a +1 dodge bonus to AC and you can deal piercing damage with your unarmed strikes.

 `fa6ebb8e0d1f4b73bc155b759f244006`
 `SnakeStyleFeature`